El Salvador | Caribbean | Guatemala | Honduras | Nicaragua | Nigeria | Venezuela | Vegetables & Beans | Plantains | Sautéing

 Plátanos Fritos

-1. Heat about 1/2" oil in a skillet over medium heat.
-Add the plantains, a few pieces at a time and sauté until lightly browned.
-Turn and sauté the second side.
+1. Heat about 1/2-inch of oil in a skillet over medium heat.
+Add the plantains, a few pieces at a time, sprinkle with salt and saute until lightly browned.
+Turn and saute the second side.

 2. Remove to a paper towel-lined plate and repeat with the rest of the plantains.
 Sprinkle with a little salt serve hot.